Jason-nzd/supermarket-prices-nextjs/readme.md

 ## Quick Setup

-First ensure `node.js` is installed, clone or download this repo, and then run `npm install` to install dependencies.
+With `node.js` is installed, clone this repo, and then run `npm install` to install dependencies.

 The website comes with some sample data built-in and can be launched as-is with `npm run dev`.

-## Database Mode Setup
+## Database Mode Setup with .env

 For use with Azure CosmosDB, a read-only or read-write connection string must be set as an environment variable `COSMOS_CONSTRING`.
 Database and container names are also set here.

-Example `.env`:
+Create a `.env` file with the following variables set:

 ```shell
 COSMOS_CONSTRING=<your-cosmosdb-connection-string>